 Bundling of expertise to generate impact

-To show how cattle ranching can become regenerative for the benefit of ecology and economy, we cooperate with Meraki Impact, the Luxor Group, the Savory Institute, Pretaterra, Embrapa, and the Climate Smart Group.
+To show how cattle ranching can become regenerative for the benefit of ecology and economy, we cooperate with Meraki Impact, the Luxor Group, the Savory Institute, Pretaterra and Embrapa.
 With this team, we bundle a diverse range of expertise in research, impact assessment, investments, business, and agroforestry.
 Together, the team will create a financially viable, regenerative project with quantifiable impact.

 Scaling after success: becoming an international example